When you have trouble falling asleep naturally, a sleep aid can be a big help.

 The upside of this is that if you have any medical conditions or if you are taking medication, you should check with your doctor before taking valerian root.

 Chamomile appears to be quite safe, according to a scientific review on the supplement’s properties (11).
-The only documented side effect in a large trial was an allergic reaction to the plant material in a small amount of people.
+The only documented side effect in a large trial was an allergic reaction to the plant material in a small number of people.

 This has been documented both in subjective surveys and with objective medical scanning (12).
 You may adapt to this over time, but do expect there to be some lingering sleepiness the next day after you get up.